The David D. Caron Praelium 2022 will take place both in person at the Harmonie Club in New York, NY and via Zoom on Thursday, November 17.

-In this year’s event, leading international advocates Christian Leathley and Natalie Reid will deploy their advocacy skills before a three-member tribunal comprising Lucy Reed, The Honorable Charles N. Brower, and George A. Bermann.
+In this year’s event, leading international advocates R. Doak Bishop and Angeline Welsh will deploy their advocacy skills before a three-member tribunal comprising Chiann Bao, The Honorable Charles N. Brower and Professor George A. Bermann.
 The event will take place as part of New York Arbitration Week.

 To view the event advertisement, please click here.